40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

-With camping, comes hiking and with hiking, comes muddy trails and ultimately muddy shoes.
+With camping comes hiking, and with hiking comes muddy trails and ultimately muddy shoes.
 This can be helped and you can’t exactly hike in rain boots either.
 However, to ensure your car doesn’t get all dirty, you can pack old shower caps.

-When you’re done with the shoes, make sure to give it a quick rinse and dry and just pop into the shower cap and put them in your car.
+When you’re done with the shoes, make sure to give them a quick rinse and dry and just pop into the shower cap and put them in your car.
 However, keep in mind that if you have larger shoes, you may want to opt for a larger plastic bag.